RepAdapt/nextflow_snp_calling_linux/README.md

 <b>THIS PIPELINE ASSUMES THAT EACH SAMPLE HAS A SINGLE PAIR OF PAIRED END READS.</b>

-# Depth of Coverage Partial Pipeline
+# Depth of coverage partial pipeline
 It is possible to run the coverage statistics component of the pipeline as a standalone step.
 To do so, you must first generate the final realigned BAM files, which are assumed to be located in ./output.
 This pipeline is executed using the coverage_stats_main.nf script, which you can edit to specify the exact location of your realigned .bam files.